 [Interconnect Model Selector] and the keywords associated with it

-The lumped formats are described in the [Package] and [Pin] keyword defintions above.
+The lumped formats are described in the [Package] and [Pin] keyword definitions above.
 The [Package Model] format is described in this chapter, while Interconnect Model Selectors are described in Chapter 13.

 …